Media Convergence Definition, Example Types & Elements

 Tour To Tokyo, Japan: The Place of Peace

-Tokyo is Japan’s most beautiful and peaceful capital city, where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional paces.
+Tokyo is Japan's most beautiful and peaceful capital city, where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional paces.
 A rumor, I had heard that traveling to Tokyo is very expensive.
-My tour to Japan discovers a comprehensive travel guide to visit Japan on a cheap budget that will help every tripper enjoy Tokyo’s beauty.
+My tour to Japan provides a comprehensive travel guide to visit Japan on a cheap budget that will help every tripper enjoy Tokyo's beauty.

 I planned to visit Japan from Malaysia, as I have stayed here since 2016.
 In 2018, I participated in an international conference at the University of Tsukuba in Tokyo, Japan.
 As my first step, I tried to book an air ticket at a low price because my budget was average.
 Most airline ticket prices were expensive, which worried me a little bit.
 Then I realized that Air Asia offers cheap plane tickets with limited baggage.
-I have no extra baggage so that I can accept this opportunity.
+I have no extra baggage so I can accept this opportunity.
 Luckily I managed to book a two-way ticket at a low price.

-After nine hours of journey, when the plane reached Haneda Airport, I became amused to see Japan’s beauty.
 Tokyo is both the economic and political center of the country.
 It is one of the most populous capital cities globally, with around 37.4 million.
 This beautiful city has become the host of many international programs and events, for example, three G7 Summits and the Summer Olympics in 1 64.
 The airport, decorated with digital posters and banners, declared it would be the host of the 2020 Summer Olympics.

 Per my pre-planned, I decided to stay with my friend instead of at a hotel.
-He lives in the Akabane area, which is around 30 kilometers far from the Haneda International airport.
+He lives in the Akabane area, which is around 30 kilometers far from the Haneda International Airport.
 So, I was looking for a station to get the train to Akabane.
 I asked a Japanese police officer to help me find the train station to take me there.

 I caught the last train from Haneda Airport Terminal 3 Train Station, and after 55 minutes, I arrived at Akabane station at 11:45 AM.
 My friend was waiting for me outside the station, wearing an anti-cold jacket, which amused me.
 I felt freezing whenever I came out of the station; because this area was not under air- conditioning.
 Instantly, I removed my jacket from my baggage and put it on to protect myself from the bitterly cold weather.
-I am always afraid of the cold, but I enjoy the cold weather in Japan.
+I have always been afraid of the cold, but I enjoy the cold weather in Japan.

 It was ten minutes' walking distance from my friend's house, so we started to walk, and finally, we reached our destination at 12:30 PM.
 It was the second time I was astonished that my friend had not locked his house.
 For my curiosity, I asked him why not lock his house when getting outside.
 He replied that there is a rare house robbery incident in Japan, even though you leave your houses without locking them.

 I joined the APEC- Tsukuba International Conference XIII, and they offered a buffet lunch for all participants.
-There was no doubt that this conference paved the new way for me to be connected with academic life in the future.
+There was no doubt that this conference paved the way for me to be connected with academic life in the future.
 The university appointed a few guides to ease our movements in new places.
 The guide took us to a restaurant to have lunch.
 It was my first opportunity to test Japanese food.
 I thought I would not feel comfortable eating Japanese food when I saw them on the table.
 My concept turned reversed when I tried them.
 These foods were very delicious, and everyone enjoyed them.

 Most of the food items were preferable to me, except raw eggs.
 Japanese restaurants provide raw eggs, and many Japanese and foreigners eat them.
 I stopped eating in the meantime, having lunch to think whether the foods were halal or not.
 I asked the guide for confirmation, and he replied that these foods were perfectly halal.
 He also said that all restaurants in Japan are not halal, so Muslims should be more aware of having food in Japanese restaurants.